Unique opportunity to come to terms with the world of late antiquity and early Christianity

 - The other great church in Ravenna, Sant’ Apollinare Nuovo, contains two great mosaic processions marching up the nave arcade towards the High Altar.
 It was built early in the sixth century when Ravenna was ruled by Theodoric the Ostrogoth.
 As with San Vitale, the church contains many sarcophagi and other important early Christian artefacts.
 There are many smaller buildings of importance which will be included on our walks, such as the Neonian Baptistry, Theodoric’s Mausoleum and the two important Museums, both of which contain important treasures, such as Maximian’s magnificent ivory throne.
 We have a group dinner in a local restaurant.

 - Day 5: Saturday 5 October

 - On leaving Ravenna we visit Sant’ Apollinare in Classe, where the apse has marvellous mosaics.
 We then continue on to the ninth century Abbey of Pomposa, a site of great beauty and peace with fine frescoes in its dining hall and a wonderful floor in the main church.
-After an early final group lunch we continue to Venice Airport for the return flight to Gatwick.
+After an early lunch (not included) we continue to Venice Airport for the return flight to Gatwick.

 - Price: £1,685 per person